LEI-Hongfaan/WebDev.Examples.Clock.A/README.md

 ### License

-UltimateOrb.Int128 is licensed under the [Boost Software License 1.0](LICENSE).
+WebDev.Examples.Clock.A is licensed under the [Boost Software License 1.0](LICENSE).